Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/code-is-data.md

 ;; -> (+ 1 2 4)
 ```

-However, it can quickly become difficult to work with, to read, and any non-trivial case will usually benefit from being
+However, it can quickly become difficult to work with (to read and understand).
+Any non-trivial case will usually benefit from being
 written with `quasiquote`.